 News Releases February 11, 2020

-John Deere will be taking orders for the 1745 Planter beginning in June with shipments beginning later this fall.
+John Deere will start taking orders for ExactRate beginning in June, with shipments starting later this fall.
 For more information visit your local dealer or JohnDeere.com.